changeworld/azure-docs.ja-jp/articles/best-practices-resource-manager-state.md

       }
     }

-## 状態をテンプレートに渡す

-デプロイ中に直接指定するパラメーターを使用して、状態をテンプレートに共有します。

-次の表では、テンプレートで一般的に使用されるパラメーターを一覧にしています。
+## <a name="pass-state-to-a-template"></a>Pass state to a template

+You share state into a template through parameters that you provide directly during deployment.

+The following table lists commonly-used parameters in templates.

-名前 | 値 | 説明
+Name | Value | Description
 ---- | ----- | -----------
-location | Azure リージョンの制約付き一覧の文字列 | リソースがデプロイされる場所です。
-storageAccountNamePrefix | String | VM のディスクが配置されるストレージ アカウントの一意の DNS 名 domainName | String | パブリックにアクセスできる jumpbox VM のドメイン名。形式は次のとおりです。**{domainName}.{location}.cloudapp.com**。例: **mydomainname.westus.cloudapp.azure.com**
-adminUsername | String | VM のユーザー名
-adminPassword | String | VM のパスワード
-tshirtSize | 提供される T シャツ サイズの制約付き一覧の文字列 | プロビジョニングする名前付きのスケール ユニットのサイズ。たとえば、"Small"、"Medium"、"Large"
-virtualNetworkName | String | コンシューマーが使用する仮想ネットワークの名前。
-enableJumpbox | 制約付き一覧の文字列 (enabled/disabled) | 環境の jumpbox を有効にするかどうかを識別するパラメーター。値: "enabled"、"disabled"

-前のセクションで使用した **tshirtSize** パラメータは、次のように定義されます。
+location    | String from a constrained list of Azure regions   | The location where the resources will be deployed. storageAccountNamePrefix    | String    | Unique DNS name for the Storage Account where the VM's disks will be placed domainName  | String    | Domain name of the publicly accessible jumpbox VM in the format: **{domainName}.{location}.cloudapp.com** For example: **mydomainname.westus.cloudapp.azure.com** adminUsername   | String    | Username for the VMs adminPassword   | String    | Password for the VMs tshirtSize  | String from a constrained list of offered t-shirt sizes   | The named scale unit size to provision.
+For example, "Small", "Medium", "Large" virtualNetworkName  | String    | Name of the virtual network that the consumer wants to use. enableJumpbox   | String from a constrained list (enabled/disabled) | Parameter that identifies whether to enable a jumpbox for the environment.
+Values: "enabled", "disabled"

+The **tshirtSize** parameter used in the previous section is defined as:

     "parameters": {
       "tshirtSize": {